Pantries seem like a good idea at first, but before long they can become the kitchen’s equivalent of a disorganized closet.

 If your pantry is headed in that direction, these four projects from some of our favorite bloggers could help you remake your pantry into an organized haven.

-Then vote for your favorite at the end of this post, and see which pantry makeover is the most popular with our readers.
+Then vote for your favorite, and see which pantry makeover is the most popular with our readers.

 A Lazy Susan Pantry

 This is a very clever idea — using Lazy Susans to make items in hard-to-reach corners accessible.

 “Decorchick” installed six carousels to display food that once hid in pantry corners.
 Although she and her dad made the carousels, you can buy versions at any home improvement store.

 A thrifty military wife, “11 Magnolia Lane’s” blogger, turned a cupboard into a practical and whimsical closet-style pantry, complete with polka dot trim and blackboard paint — all for only $50.

 Most of that $50 was spent on glass containers, so you could probably do it for less.

 Another smart idea, this one from blogger “Honey & Fitz”: Remove the standard homebuilder’s plastic-coated wire shelves and replace them with easy-to-adjust sturdy wood-and-steel shelves.